nats-io/nats.java/README.md

 This release adds an opt-in connection option, `advancedRequestBehavior`, that surfaces *why* a request came back without a response instead of the generic timeout.
-The detail is a classified `RequestFailureReason` — one of `TIMEOUT`, `CONNECTION_CLOSING`, `NO_RESPONDERS`, `PROTOCOL_ERROR`, or `CANCELLED` — plus the connection status, the last protocol error, how long the request waited, and the original exception chained as the cause, so you can tell a real timeout apart from a reconnect, a permissions error, or no stream on the subject.
+The detail is a classified `RequestFailureReason` — one of `TIMEOUT`, `CONNECTION_CLOSING`, `NO_RESPONDERS`, `SERVER_ERROR`, or `CANCELLED` — plus the connection status, the last server error, and the original exception chained as the cause, so you can tell a real timeout apart from a reconnect, a permissions error, or no stream on the subject.

 It applies to both request styles:
 - **JetStream** requests (publish, stream/consumer management) throw a `RequestFailureException` in